its21/its21.github.io/_posts/2022-12-08-pale-blue-dot.md

     </div>
 </div>

-On this page we are discussing A pale Blue Dot.
+On this page we are discussing A Pale Blue Dot.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-2 mt-md-0">